braczka/DART/models/clm/readme.rst

 created in ``dart_to_clm`` that redistributes the posterior SWE into the appropriate prognostic variables.
 This **guarantees** that the posterior SWE of the prognostic snow variables matches the posterior SWE in H2OSNO.
-To invoke this repartitioning function the ``repartition_swe`` namelist option within ``&dart_to_clm_nml`` must be > 0.
+**When snow related variables are being updated within an assimilation it is recommended to invoke this repartitioning function by setting the namelist option ``repartition_swe = 1 or 2`` within ``&dart_to_clm_nml``**.
 See the :doc:`dart_to_clm` for more details describing the repartitioning function including guidance on how to set up a case that repartitions snow.
 Note that we have not attempted to include any of the snow property variables most important to controlling albedo (eg. grain radius, carbon, dust) within the DART state.
 To what extent adjusting mass and dimensional properties of snow layers indirectly influences the albedo properties is an active scientific question.
 See the :doc:`dart_to_clm` for more details on how to implement ``repartition_swe`` if conserving albedo